D Glossary

 Descriptive research question

-Descriptive RQs have population and an outcome.
+Descriptive RQs have only a population and an outcome.

 Descriptive study